CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.1 organization.md

 * Cleaning personnel may inadvertently disconnect a connector, water may get into equipment, documents may be misplaced or even removed with the waste.
 ### 2 7 Manipulation of information and devices

-Offenders, but also culprits, can use deficiencies in the organization and try to manipulate devices, accessories, documents and other data carriers.
+Outsiders, but also culprits, can use deficiencies in the organization and try to manipulate devices, accessories, documents and other data carriers.
 Tampering can range from falsely gathering data, changing access rights, to manipulating operating systems, data carriers, or IT systems.
 Attacks are all the more effective the later they are discovered, the broader the perpetrator's knowledge is, and the more profound the consequences are for a work process.

 ** Example: ** In a Swiss financial company, an employee manipulated the application software for certain financial services.
 This allowed him to illegally obtain larger sums of money.

 ### 2 8 Destruction, vandalism, sabotage
 For various reasons (revenge, malice, frustration), people can try to disrupt business processes, manipulate or destroy devices or information.

-Both outside perpetrators (eg, disappointed burglars, out-of-control demonstrators) and culprits (eg, frustrated or mentally unstable staff) can destroy or damage someone else's property through vandalism.
+Both outside perpetrators (eg, disappointed burglars, out-of-control demonstrators) and culprits (eg, frustrated or mentally unstable employees) can destroy or damage someone else's property through vandalism.
 While vandalism is usually an expression of spontaneous, blind destructiveness, sabotage is the willful manipulation or damage of things with the aim to harm the victim.
 Particularly attractive targets of sabotage can be data centers or communication links of authorities or companies, since a relatively small amount of funds can make a big impact.

 ### 2 9 Theft and loss of information and equipment